 Look for the unseen, listen for the unsaid

 But more importantly, we have found that a range of ‘soft’ and ‘invisible’ factors work as both drivers and barriers to retailers’ execution capability.
-Communication, competencies, leadership, mobilization, motivation, habits, etc., impact all organizational layers and can put a spoke in the wheel or work as a true lever of force for execution.
+Communication, competencies, leadership, mobilisation, motivation, habits, etc., impact all organisational layers and can put a spoke in the wheel or work as a true lever of force for execution.

-These factors are like cylinders of an engine…When your organization executes well – it fires simultaneously on all cylinders.
+These factors are like cylinders of an engine…When your organisation executes well – it fires simultaneously on all cylinders.
 Tangible and invisible!